DataSF/datasf.github.io/blog/_posts/2015-12-09-how-to-measure-open-data.md

 And to be perfectly fair - very few folks have measured the impact of open data.
 Since we love being data-driven, we decided to attempt measuring open data.
 This blog post summarizes what we’re doing and we want to hear your thoughts and feedback so we can learn together.

+Learn more below or dive into [DataSF in Progress](http://datasf.org/progress/) - where you can track our metrics in real time!

 ## Number of datasets is a bad success measure

 Early on, it became clear - we cannot measure open data by counting the number of datasets.
 A couple problems with this: